naikymen/pipettin-grbl-alpha/README.md

 Pipetting robotware for laboratory protocol automation.

+> Proper documentation to build this yourself is not yet ready, let us know if you wish to get help, or help out :)

 This repository contains hardware design files and software for a test prototype.
 Hardware is licenced under the [CERN-OHL-S](https://github.com/naikymen/pipettin-grbl-alpha/blob/master/HARDWARE_LICENCE.txt) licence and software under the [GNU GPLv3 licence](https://github.com/naikymen/pipettin-grbl-alpha/blob/master/SOFTWARE_LICENCE.txt) licence.